UBC-Solar/sunlink/README.md

 This will activate the virtual environment that has the Python packages to run our system installed.

 ### CAN or Radio Setup
-Depending on what you are using see the sections below for how to set up CAN or Radio.
+Depending on what you are using see **CAN Setup** or **Radio Setup** sections below for how to set up CAN or Radio.
 Need to do this before running sunlink commands!

 ### RUNNING SUNLINK Commands
 | **Command**                                                | **Description**                                                                                                                                                                                                                    |